 It makes sense when you think about it.
 Liking a post takes a millisecond.
 Commenting on a post requires some thought.
 Sharing a post means you resonated with the post so much you want other people to see it.

 While it’s virtually impossible to make your general follower-base only comment on your posts, there are some things you can do to get more comments on your posts.

-Another way to get both comments and shares is through contests.
+One way to win this Instagram algorithm in 2020, according to Reddit, is to get both comments and shares is through contests.

 If you have something of value to offer your followers, you can hold a contest that looks like this: